nico1monte/ShapeX/readme.md

-# Voxel utilities
+# ShapeX

-Voxel utilities is an utility for create voxel shapes selecting in the lists.
+ShapeX is a shape maker with colors and shapes to select.

 But this project is new and can contain bugs. :neckbeard: